bowser-js/bowser/CONTRIBUTING.md

 Following these simple rules will really help maintain the repo!
 Thanks ❤️

-## Adding Tests
+## Adding Browser Support and Tests

 See the list in `test/acceptance/useragentstrings.yml` with example user agents and their expected `bowser` object.

 Whenever you add support for new browsers or notice a bug / mismatch, please update the list and check if all tests are still passing.
+Also, make sure to keep the list of browser aliases up-to-date in `src/constants.js`.

+For creating aliases, keep the following guidelines in mind:
+ - use camelcase style for names
+ - whenever possible drop the word `browser` from the original browser name
+ - remove all dashes from the original browser name
+ - always check for possible duplicates

 ## Testing